 We share these discoveries with the public through education outreach programs and award-winning media.

 We believe that public literacy and engagement in science is essential to its advancement, and the advancement of human civilization.
-We exploit our integrated knowledge of science, communication, visualization, and education to capture the imagination of learners of all ages and backgrounds.
+We leverage our integrated knowledge of science, communication, visualization, and education to capture the imagination of explorers and learners of all ages and backgrounds.

-Our diverse community of active researchers is dedicated and essential to fulfilling this mission.
+Our community of active researchers is dedicated and essential to fulfilling this mission.